Kinesthetic & Tactile Learning: The Complete Guide

 Help your learner see their learning style as a gift – not a problem.
 By recognizing that they learn best through movement, touch, and visuals, kinesthetic and tactile learners can lean into those abilities as learning superpowers.
 Children can be their own best helpers once they understand their “problems” aren’t evidence of a disability, but of a unique gift!

 Take this Kinesthetic/Tactile Learner Assessment today.
-If your child meets many of these characteristics there is a good chance they a kinesthetic or tactile dominant learner and will greatly benefit from Child1st's multisensory resources!
+If your child meets many of these characteristics there is a good chance they are a kinesthetic or tactile dominant learner and will greatly benefit from Child1st's multisensory resources!

 Dejar un comentario